KendySong/maze-astar/README.md

 Maze generation with custom A* pathfinding algorithm, the program calculate only F value for each case.

 ---
-For use the program just run the .exe.

 <img src="https://github.com/kendysg/maze-astar/blob/main/image/program.png"></img>

 ## How to take the project